anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ## Pledge discovers Join-Proxy

-In this section, the Pledge and Join-Proxy are assumed to communicate via Link-Local addresses, possibly on a special network devoted to onboarding.
+This section describes the discovery of the Join-Proxy by the Pledge.
+The Registrar presents itself as a Join-Proxy for discocery purposes.
+The Pledge and Join-Proxy are assumed to communicate via Link-Local addresses, possibly on a special network devoted to onboarding.
 The onboarding network usually has either no encryption, or may be encrypted with a well known key.
-This section describes the discovery of the Join-Proxy by the Pledge.

 ### CoAP discovery {#jp-disc}